 - Act on the Status and Rights of Social Welfare Clients 812/2000 (in Finnish)

 - basic social assistance (basic amount and other basic expenses)

 Basic social assistance

-- expenses on personal hygiene and cleanliness of the home
+- personal hygiene and cleanliness of the home

 Preventive social assistance